streamich/code-colors-react/README.md

 - `code` &mdash; The code to highlight.
 - `lang` &mdash; The language of the code.
 If omitted, it will try to autodetect the language.
-- `prefix` &mdash; The prefix to use for the CSS classes.
-Defaults to `hljs-`.
 - `as` &mdash; The root element to render.
 Defaults to `"code"`.

 ## Styling

-To style the highlighted code, you can use any of the [pre-defined themes](https://cdn.jsdelivr.net/gh/highlightjs/cdn-release@11.8.0/build/styles/) from
+To style the highlighted code, you can use any of the [pre-defined themes](https://cdn.jsdelivr.net/npm/prism-themes@1.9.0/themes/) from
-`highlight.js`.
+Prism.

 You can do it in JavaScript like so: